vinnie3030/hello-world/README.md

 # hello-world
-my first toe dip into this world dipping toes and trying this whole dang thang out. boom/bap to the fullest.
+my first toe dip into this world trying this whole dang thang out. boom/bap to the fullest.